Criteria for Applying for Scholarships

 - At least three letters of recommendation by teachers or others qualified to comment on the educational potential of the applicant, written on the letterhead of the person making the recommendation, and uploaded by the letter writer directly to the Recommendations section of the applicant's page on the Foundation website.
 If the applicant knows others in a position to provide a recommendation, such a letter would also be of interest to our committee.
 All letters must be uploaded by the letter writer directly onto your application site.
 Each letter writer, when they upload the letter, must inform the Foundation as to whether the letter is confidential (i.e. has not and will not be shared with the applicant/applicant's family) or not.
 Please note that before you have anyone upload a letter of recommendation, you must fill out the application itself.
 Once you do that, you will be given a password to give to the people who write your letters of recommendation so they may upload their letter to your application site.
 If you have not yet filled out your application, no one will be able to upload the letter.

-- Documentation of the severity of the hearing loss (an audiogram or other verification by a qualified professional) including the specific decibel loss for each ear in the speech frequencies.
+- Documentation of the severity of the hearing loss (an audiogram or other verification by a qualified professional) - the specific decibel loss for each ear in the speech frequencies and the speech reception threshold in each ear are required.
 This should be uploaded directly onto your application site, in the Audiogram section.
 We're unable to upload these, so please don't send them to us to upload.
 If there are multiple pages, please upload as one .pdf or .jpeg document.
-Please also keep this as a separate file, i.e., do NOT combine this file with your audiogram or other information..
+Please also keep this as a separate file, i.e., do NOT combine this file with your audiogram or other information.

 - The first two pages of the previous year's federal income tax form of the applicant's family.
 Please send both parents' income forms if they are separated or divorced.
 If you are financially independent of your parents, please upload the first two pages of your own tax form, plus verification you are independent.
+If you receive SSI, please attach verification of this from the appropriate agency such as social security.
 This should be uploaded directly onto your application site, in the Tax Forms section.
 The two pages should be combined in one .pdf file or .jpeg document.
 Please also keep this as a separate file, i.e., do NOT combine this file with your audiogram or other information.
 We're unable to upload these, so please don't send them to us to upload.

 - Any special circumstances by or about the family.
 This can be either directly input at the end of your application in the "Special Circumstances" section, or can be uploaded onto your application site in the "Other" section.
 We're unable to upload these, so please don't send them to us to upload.